HardiB-Salih/nimbus-clone/README.md

 ---

 Feel free to modify and adapt Nimbus to suit your needs.
-We hope it helps you in your journey to build powerful and intuitive applications!
+We hope it helps you build powerful and intuitive applications!